jun-inoue/eDNAmap/README.md

 ---
 ## Installation
-If users install phyloBARCODER on your own web server, download Source code from [Releases](https://github.com/jun-inoue/phyloBARCODER/releases) and set up the server as follows:
+If users install oeDNAmap on your own web server, download Source code from [Releases](https://github.com/jun-inoue/phyloBARCODER/releases) and set up the server as follows:
 - save downloaded html and cgi-bin directories in /var/www/.
-- install R and a package, [ape](https://github.com/emmanuelparadis/ape?tab=readme-ov-file).
+- install R and a package,[vegan](https://cran.r-project.org/web/packages/vegan/index.html).
+- intall Pandas, by "pip install pandas"
-- save dowlonaded dependencies (Rscript, BLASTN, BLASTDBCMD, MAKEBLASTDB, MAFFT, and TRIMAL) in the /cgi-bin/PHYLOBARCODERscripts directory.
+- save dowlonaded [Generic Mapping Tools](https://www.generic-mapping-tools.org) in the /cgi-bin/OEDNAMAPscripts100 directory.

 Those scripts were confirmed to run on the Linux operating system with an Apache HTTP Server Server.